-He has extensive experience in international transactions, taxation of banks and other financial institutions, foreign investment in the United States, leveraged leasing and project finance, joint ventures, partnerships, real estate transactions, transfer pricing and tax litigation.
+He has extensive experience in international transactions, taxation of banks and other financial institutions, foreign investment in the United States, investment funds, joint ventures, partnerships, real estate transactions, leveraged leasing and project finance, transfer pricing, and tax litigation.
 Yaron has published several significant articles on international tax issues and tax policy.

-- Member, Executive Committee, New York State Bar Association’s Tax Section; Former Co-Chair, various subcommittees
+- Member, Executive Committee, New York State Bar Association’s Tax Section (1990-current); Former Co-Chair, various subcommittees

 “Proposed IRS Regulations Would Largely Eliminate “Section 956 Deemed Dividends” for U.S. Multinationals and Expand the Range of Credit Support From Non-U.S. Subsidiaries That They Can Provide to Lenders,” Cleary Gottlieb Alert Memo (November 1, 2018)

 “The Case for a “Super-Matching” Rule,” Tax Law Review, Vol. 65 (2012)